mrnobody3/pet-API-express/README.md

 yarn start
 ```

-1. Open your web browser and navigate to http://localhost:4000/docs.
+1. Open your web browser and navigate to [Swagger routes](https://api-express-017d.onrender.com/docs/).

 2. You can make changes to the source code, and the development server will automatically reload the application.